When I discovered my husband’s sex addiction, the questions began immediately.

 I wanted to go back to “before” and forget all about this sex addiction crap.
 In the fog of pain and confusion, I thought I could find my way back.

 Here’s the hell of it – I couldn’t ever go back.
 I could never un-see or un-know what I had discovered.
 My marriage was dead, and so was a part of me.
 When I cried and told my counselor what my marriage should be like, she told me flatly, “You didn’t get that.”

 It was like cold water in my face, but it was true.
 I didn’t get the happily ever after.
 Not with my then husband.
 It was now up to me to create a different story, and to do so while confused, lonely, exhausted, and trying to raise 2 children in the fallout.

 “What is my future with this sex addict” (i.e. Should I stay or should I go?)

-Later, as began to grasp the gravity and depth of my husband’s sex addiction, this question was at the core of all my searching.
+Later, as began to grasp the gravity and depth of my husband’s sex addiction and the abuse it entailed, this question was at the core of all my searching.
 I obsessively sought out detailed stories of those who went before me.

 - Did he cheat again?